The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 }
 ```

-Each method follows the same pattern:
+Each `User.X` model method follows the same pattern:
 * Construct a query
 * Execute the query with `knex.raw`, making sure to insert variables
 * Return the data (for users, we wrap the data in a `new User`.
 We'll look at why in the chapters below)